Liposuction in New York City

 What Is Smartlipo?

 SmartLipo is an advanced laser-assisted liposuction (LAL) where laser technology is used to liquefy fat cells before they are removed with suction.
 The laser can be used with different frequencies, which includes a frequency to break up fat cells.
 The laser coagulates the surrounding blood vessels, resulting in less swelling and bruising after surgery.
 Smartlipo delivers precision and versatility with wavelengths that are used for small and large fat deposits, tissue retraction, fibrous areas, or secondary liposuction cases.
-Smartlipo’s adipose-specific technology is considered a high-definition liposuction and allows for tissue retraction through soft tissue coagulation.
+Smartlipo’s adipose-specific technology is considered high-definition liposuction and allows for tissue retraction through soft tissue coagulation.
 Smartlipo has continued to show reliable and controlled energy delivery, reduced liposuction procedure time and patient downtime, and less bleeding and bruising than traditional liposuction, and high-definition body sculpting capabilities.

 Watch Dr. Shridharani Perform Smartlipo